davecheney/gophercon2018-performance-tuning-workshop/3-compiler-optimisations/1-compiler-optimisations.md

 ### Inlining future (Go 1.12)

 We're using Go 1.10 for this workshop.
-A bunch of work happened under the hood for 1.11, but the rules around what is inlined and when have not changed substantively with one exception
+A bunch of work happened under the hood for 1.11, but the rules around what is inlined and when have not changed substantively with one exception, mid stack inlining.

+Mid stack inlining is not enabled by default, even in Go 1.11 or tip, but at some point it will be.
 A lot of what we've discussed with respect to leaf functions _may_ change in a future release of Go.

-There has been work going on in the background since Go 1.8 to enable, so called, mid-stack inlining.

-As a Go programmer, this should not be a cause for alarm, mid-

-.link https://github.com/golang/proposal/blob/master/design/19348-midstack-inlining.md Proposal: Mid-stack inlining in the Go compiler

 ## Dead code elimination